marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-And this needs to be added into the Pod manifest
+We add this to the configuration in the same way:

 ```
 readinessProbe: